moriturus/Concurrent/README.markdown

 }
 ```

-# Lisence
+# License

 `Concurrent` is available under the MIT License.
-See LISENCE file for more info.
+See LICENSE file for more info.